cosmos/sdk-tutorials/academy/ibc/ibc-tooling.md

 These types of tools help maintain an overview of the overall IBC network, but can also assist with things like relayer selection, as they provide an overview of essential metrics when it comes to relaying.

-## MapOfZones - Explore the Cosmos network
+## MapOfZones - explore the Cosmos network

 [MapOfZones](https://mapofzones.com/) is a Cosmos network explorer.